-Appellant-Siddaling prolonged an ‘illicit relationship’, all while he was freshly married.
+Siddaling prolonged an ‘illicit relationship’, all while he was freshly married.
 In an agreement before a Panchayat, Siddaling agreed to change.
 He never did.
 A ‘psychological imbalance’ for the wife led her to commit suicide.
-The Appellant stood convicted under Section 498A and 306 of the IPC and was sentenced to undergo imprisonment for 2 yrs and 5 years respectively.
-The SC in Siddaling v.
-The State, [Criminal Appeal No. 1606 of 2009] has refused leniency in the quantum of sentence.
+Siddaling stood convicted under Section 498A and 306 and was sentenced to undergo imprisonment for 2 yrs. and 5 yrs. respectively.
+SC in Siddaling v.
+State, [Criminal Appeal No. 1606 of 2009] has refused leniency in quantum of sentence.

-The Court in the matter of Pinakin Mahipatray Rawal [(2013) 10 SCC 48] had conceded that “possibly, in a given case” a wife could seek compensation, in monetary terms, from the party who disrupts her marriage and alienates her husband’s affections.
-“Some intimacy”, it was judged, cannot amount to cruelty within the meaning of the Section 498A.
+Pinakin Mahipatray Rawal [(2013) 10 SCC 48] had conceded, “possibly, in a given case” a wife could seek compensation, in monetary terms, from the party who disrupts her marriage and alienates her husband’s affections.
+“Some intimacy”, it was decided, cannot amount to cruelty within the meaning of Section 498A.
 It should not drive a woman to suicide.

-Following Pinakin, in Ghusabhai Chorasiya, (2015) 11 SCC 753 it was reiterated that though an extra-marital relationship may be “illegal and immoral” – in the absence of some “other acceptable evidence on record” that can establish “high degree of mental cruelty”, the Explanation to Section 498A which includes cruelty to drive a woman to commit suicide, would not be attracted.
+Following Pinakin, Ghusabhai Chorasiya, (2015) 11 SCC 753 reiterated, though an extra-marital relationship may be “illegal and immoral” – in absence of some “other acceptable evidence on record” that can establish “high degree of mental cruelty”, Explanation to Section 498A, which includes cruelty to drive a woman to commit suicide, would not be attracted.

 Siddaling was not involved in ‘some’ intimacy and indeed awarded a ‘high degree’ of mental cruelty by ignoring the agreement before Panchayat.
-The recent judgment of the SC is not incorrect.
-There should be further elaboration though on ‘alienation of affection’ in such judgments, such that every married woman knows how to win best, when facing an adulterous husband.
+The decision is not incorrect.
+There should be further elaboration though on ‘alienation of affection’ on such occasions, such that every married woman knows how to win best, when facing an adulterous husband.